superali/mlops-demo/Readme.md

 ## Important Notes

-* **ECR Deployment:** You **must** build the Docker image and push it to the ECR repository created by Terraform *before* running `terraform apply`.
+* **ECR Deployment:** You **must** build the Docker image and push it to the ECR repository created by Terraform *after* running `terraform apply` for the first time.
 Terraform needs the image to be available in ECR when it creates the Lambda function.
-* **Lambda Timeout:** The Lambda function has a timeout of 10 minutes.
-If your assistant's research process takes longer than that, you may need to increase the timeout in the `terraform_null_provider_config` file.

 * **API Gateway:** The API Gateway is configured to be public (`authorization = "NONE"`).
 * **Logging:** The Lambda function logs to CloudWatch.
 * **Environment Variables:** The Lambda function uses environment variables for configuration, including API keys.
-These are set in the `terraform_null_provider_config` file.
-You will need to set the `OPENAI_API_KEY` and `ANTHROPIC_API_KEY` variables in your Terraform configuration or as environment variables.
+You will need to set the  `ANTHROPIC_API_KEY` variable in your Terraform configuration or as environment variables.
-* **Lambda Layer**: There is a lambda layer.